Artwork for podcast Top Traders Unplugged

 Niels:

-But given your long history in this space and mine and I know our researchers would definitely not agree with me when I say this and that is usually when these things kind of gets near to their worst ever drawdown it's really not a bad time to to to invest.
+But Alan, I have to interrupt you here because I'm curious, because we always say this, you know you can't time trend following.
+But given your long history in this space and mine, and I know our researchers would definitely not agree with me when I say this, and that is usually when these things kind of get near to their worst-ever drawdown it's really not a bad time to invest.

-So I know we say well you can't time it but I think there are certain times where the risk of getting in the risk of topping up is certainly a lot more compelling than when we've just had a good run and making new all time highs.
+So, I know we say, well, you can't time it but I think there are certain times where the risk of getting in, the risk of topping up, is certainly a lot more compelling than when we've just had a good run and making new all-time highs.
 Or am I completely wrong here Alan?

 Alan: